genomicepidemiology/flankophile/README.md

 The reference database contains reference sequences of all the genes that you want to search for in your data.
 Flankophile will find these genes in your data and extract the gene sequence and the flanking sequences on each side of the gene.
+The reference database can contain reference genes that are not homologs.
+Flankophile will cluster the reference genes by percentage identity and report the results separately for each cluster.
 The reference database must be a multifasta file.
 The resfinder database is given as an example of a reference database.

 It can be found here [Resfinder_08_02_2022_dub_rem.fa](input/example_input_files/Resfinder_08_02_2022_dub_rem.fa).
 The ResFinder database consists